gbajsingh/Excel-web-scraping-automation/People Analytics.md

 ![human capital framework](https://user-images.githubusercontent.com/46609482/69906847-b6afc100-137e-11ea-8829-b4b8c60d39e3.PNG)

 Lets consider few scenarios:

-__Business wants to increase revenue growth(level 1)__: Determining the need of improvement in company's workforce productivty and then addressing issues in workforce capabilities (e.g. automating low-level repetitive tasks) and finally, using employee-centric training to deliver these could overcome the business problem(i.e. revenue growth) in level 1.
+__Business wants to increase revenue growth(level 1)__: Determining the need of improvement in company's workforce productivty and then addressing issues in workforce capabilities(e.g. automating low-level repetitive tasks) and finally, using employee-centric training to deliver these could overcome the business problem in level 1.

-To follow the steps in human capital framework figure.
-Business problem *Revenue Growth*(level 1) addressed by *Productivity*(level 2) adressed by *Workforce Performance & Agility*(level 3) addressed by *Learning & Development*(level 4).
+To follow the steps in human capital framework figure: *Revenue Growth*(level 1) addressed by *Productivity*(level 2) adressed by *Workforce Performance & Agility*(level 3) addressed by *Learning & Development*(level 4).

 __Business wants to enhance innovation(level 2)__: Identifying where their company’s corporate culture is inhibiting competitive advantage and then designing interventions to remedy these issues.

+*Innovation*(Level 2) addressed by *Cultural Alignment*(Level 3) addressed by *Competency Management*(Level 4)

 Employee attrition is basically a employee turnover rate of an organization.
 Attrition can be caused by both voluntary(e.g. retirement, self-quit) or involuntary (e.g. layoff) reason.
 Nonethless, identifying factors that leads to attrition can help an organization to take preventive measures.
 For example, a company would rather keep its high performance employees than to train and hire new ones.